Understanding Cloudinary's pricing structure ― The credit unit system and how to check usage

 • storage: 295753639 / 1,073,741,824 (1GiB) = 0.275.. → 0.28 ✅

-Checking Unit Consumption with Quota Dashboard
+Checking Unit Consumption in the Quota Dashboard

 Enterprise Plan offers a beta version of Quota Usage (Quota Dashboard) page, which is the easiest way to analyze unit numbers.